Van Badham

-Vanessa Badham (born 1974) is an Australian writer and activist.
+Vanessa Badham (born 29 November, 1974) is an Australian writer and activist.
 A playwright and novelist, she writes dramas and comedies.
 She is a regular columnist for the Guardian Australia website.

 Early life and education

 Vanessa Badham was born in Sydney in 1974.
 Her parents worked in the New South Wales gaming and track industry, with her father eventually working as a manager in the registered club industry.

 She studied creative writing and performance at the University of Wollongong, graduating with Bachelor of Arts and Bachelor of Creative Arts (Honours) degrees.
 At university, Badham won the Philip Larkin Poetry Prize in 1997, and the Des Davis Drama Prize and Comedy Prize in 2000.
 In 2001, she went on an exchange with the University of Sheffield in the UK to study English literature.

-At the University of Wollongong she was drawn into involvement in student politics and left-wing activism, and she was elected editor of the Student Representative Council newspaper, Tertangala.
+At the University of Wollongong she was drawn into student politics and left-wing activism, and was elected editor of the Student Representative Council newspaper, Tertangala.
 She worked with the Student Union as Media Officer and Women's Officer, and sat on the Academic Senate and University Internationalisation Committee.
-While a student, she was associated with anarchist and anarcho-syndicalist causes; more recently, she describes her politics as democratic socialist.
+While a student, she was associated with anarchist and anarcho-syndicalist causes; more recently, she has described her politics as democratic socialist.

 In 2013, she completed a Master of Arts degree with first class honours in Theatre at the Victorian College of the Arts, University of Melbourne.